nfrance-conseil/resolv_conf/README.md

 ## Description

-Manage `/etc/resolv.conf` on AIX, Solaris and RHEL with Puppet.
+Manage `/etc/resolv.conf` on AIX, Solaris, RHEL and FreeBSD with Puppet.

 ## Setup